levydlior/Dude-Where-Is-My-Beer/README.md

 To run the project, simply clone it into your computer.
 Open it in your browser and in your local terminal run: `json-server --watch fave-brew.json`

-If you don't have json installed on your device: [How to install json server](https://www.npmjs.com/package/json-server)
+If you don't have json installed on your device: [How to install json server](https://www.npmjs.com/package/json-server) -- Note that without a local json server the favorite function won't work

 ![dude where's my beer web](./DudeW.png "Dude where's my beer?!")